gdulus/burning-config/README.md

 This feature allows to monitor last execution of the job.
 To use it:

-* provide job execute metod with one paremeter type def
+* provide job execute metod with one paremeter type def (name is not important)
 * annotate it with @JobLastRun

 Example